MohanadMetrash/teeth-classification-deep-learning/README.md

 ## 📋 Project Overview

-The primary goal is to classify dental images into one of seven categories.
-The project systematically evaluates different deep learning strategies to identify the most effective approach.
+The goal of this project is to accurately classify images of human teeth into distinct categories.
+The model is trained on a dataset of dental images and can identify classes such as 'CaS', 'CoS', 'Gum', 'MC', etc. The project systematically evaluates different deep learning strategies to identify the most effective approach.

 ### Key Features
 *   **Multiple Model Architectures:** Comparison of a custom CNN, Transfer Learning (ResNet50), and Fine-Tuning.